Altermagnetism in quasicrystals

-{\emph{Mean Field Decoupling and the emergent altermagnetism}.}---We employ an iterative, real-space Hartree-Fock mean-field method to determine the self-consistent ground state of the spin-orbital coupled system~\cite{Laura2020PRB,Nicola2022PRB,Dornellas2025arXiv}.
-The interaction term is decoupled via a mean-field approximation, yielding an effective single-particle Hamiltonian
+{\emph{Mean-Field Decoupling and emergent altermagnetism}.}---The interaction term is decoupled via a mean-field approximation, yielding an effective single-particle Hamiltonian

 where $n_j$ is the total occupation and $m_j=\Psi_j^{\dagger} \sigma^z \tau^z \Psi_j$ denotes the local magnetization.
 We assume spontaneous symmetry breaking occurs along the $\sigma^z$ and orbital $\tau^z$ directions, retaining only the diagonal components relevant to the symmetry-broken state.
-Due to the spin-rotational invariance of the interaction Hamiltonian, the resulting physical properties are independent of the chosen quantization axis for the emergent order.
 At each iteration, we compute site-resolved expectation values for the local charge density $\langle n_j \rangle$ and magnetization $\langle m_j \rangle$.
 These expectation values are then used to update the mean-field Hamiltonian for the next iteration.
 This self-consistent procedure is repeated until convergence is achieved (typically within 200 iterations) and allows for spatially inhomogeneous ordering without presupposing translational symmetry.

 This interaction term in Eq.~\eqref{Eq:interaction1} lifts the degeneracy among the four spin-orbital configurations.
 For a positive $m_j$, the states $|\alpha \uparrow \rangle$ and $|\beta \downarrow \rangle$ on the $j$-th site have lower energy, whereas $|\beta \uparrow \rangle$ and $|\alpha \downarrow \rangle$ have higher energy.
 Consequently, the spin and orbital degrees of freedom become locked, with electrons in the $\alpha$-orbital predominantly carrying spin-up and those in the $\beta$-orbital carrying spin-down [see Fig.~\ref{fig_AB_phase}(b)].
 This establishes the altermagnetic phase in quasicrystals.
-Although the magnetic term $m_j$ individually breaks the eightfold rotation symmetry $C_8=\tau_x\sigma_0 \mathcal{R}_8$ and time-reversal symmetry $T=i\tau_0\sigma_y\mathcal{K}$, their combination $C_8 T$, remains a preserved symmetry of the system.
+Although the magnetic term $m_j$ individually breaks the eightfold rotation symmetry $C_8=\tau_y\sigma_0 \mathcal{R}_8$ and time-reversal symmetry $T=i\tau_0\sigma_y\mathcal{K}$, their combination $C_8 T$ remains a preserved symmetry of the system.
 Here, $\mathcal{R}_8$ is the orthogonal matrix that permutes the tiling sites to rotate the whole system by $\pi/4$ and $\mathcal{K}$ is complex conjugation.
 This composite symmetry plays a central role in characterizing the altermagnetic phase.